Northern Tanami Indigenous Protected Area

 Much of the IPA land is in extremely good condition, but it is under threat from wildfire, weeds and feral animals.
 The day to day work controlling these threats is carried out by the local Wulaign Rangers, a group set up by the Central Land Council and the Wulaign Outstation Resource Centre.
 Traditional ways of managing the land, like controlled burning, are used alongside contemporary western land management methods so the IPA gets the best of both approaches.
 Controlled burning prevents property damage as well as reducing the impact of wildfire to ecologically and culturally important areas.

 Rangers also monitor native wildlife, control pests and fence off key areas to protect native species habitats and areas of cultural significance.

 The declaration of the Northern Tanami IPA provides a range of employment and training opportunities for local communities.

-The Northern Tanami IPA is managed in line with World Conservation Union Category VI - Managed Resource Protected Areas: protected area managed mainly for the sustainable use of natural ecosystems
+The Northern Tanami IPA is managed in line with International Union for Conservation of Nature Category VI - Managed Resource Protected Areas: protected area managed mainly for the sustainable use of natural ecosystems